PRECIOUS-Gold given respite by planned U.S., China trade talks

 LONDON, Aug 16 (Reuters) - Gold prices bounced from 19-month lows on Thursday as the dollar slipped on news that China and the United States will hold trade talks this month, although sentiment remained negative.

-Gold prices have tumbled more than 10 percent since the April peak above $1,365 an ounce.
+Gold prices have tumbled more than 10 percent since their April peak above $1,365 an ounce.

 The meeting between a Chinese delegation and U.S. representatives offers hope for progress in resolving the trade conflict that has unnerved financial and commodity markets in recent weeks.